mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Suddenly, a voice called from behind them, "Melna. glad I found you."

-  The pair turned around to find Pomri, on her own saffa and armed with a titanium spear.
-In a split-second, they dashed away from the station at a sprint pace.
-Looking back to ensure they weren't being followed.
+  The pair turned around to find Pomri, on hae own saffa and armed with a titanium spear as long as hae body was tall.

+  "Looks like you've made some friends," she said.

+  The woman tugged on the man's arm and they dashed away from the station, leaving the bar behind.

   "You're woefully unprepared," said Pomri.